ST10253866/BudgetBuddy/README.md

 -From the home page if the user clicks on the button “View Graph” a page will appear showing the user a bar graph showing the total spending per category in a selectable time period.

+-The app has two extra features, the user will be able to toggle between light and dark mode when using the app and the user will be able to translate English to Afrikaans when using app.

 Role
 ======
 User – This user can use this app to budget themselves